-If you are planning a New Zealand road trip and are looking for some really great things to do in Rotorua, read on, because I’ve just come back from a 48-hour visit and found some fabulous things for you to do!
+If you are planning a New Zealand road trip and are looking for some really great things to do in Rotorua, read on, because I had a quick 48-hour visit and found some fabulous things for you to do!

 When most people think of things to do in Rotorua they think Maori culture and geothermal parks.
 And certainly, this is the city to see and do those things, but there’s so much more too.